Sir448/play-anime-music/README.md

 - Bias randomness (towards personal score or popularity or recency)
     - Parameters for tuning
     - Invert
-- Search checks multiple videos and looks for best one
+- Search checks multiple videos and looks for best one rather than just the first one
 - Seeking
 - Skip around song
 - UI